Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Proof outline

-In Section~\ref{sec:marking} we show that random $k$-CNF formulas have $r_0$-markings when the density $\alpha$ is below the threshold $\alpha_0 = \densitydef$, and that the marginals of marked and auxiliary variables are close to $1/2$; this is where the value of $r_0$ becomes important in the argument.
-We collect these results in Proposition~\ref{prop:marginals} below; first we give some relevant definitions.
+In Section~\ref{sec:marking} we show that random $k$-CNF formulae have $(r_0-\delta, r_0, r_0, 2r_0)$-markings when the density $\alpha$ is below the threshold $\densitydef$, and that the marginals of good variables are close to $1/2$; this is where the value of $r_0$ becomes important in the argument.
+We also show that random $k$-CNF formulae have $(r_1-\delta, r_1, 0, r_1)$-markings when the density $\alpha$ is below the threshold $2^{(r_1-\delta) k}/k^3$.
+We state this result for $r_0$ in Proposition~\ref{prop:marginals} below; first we give some relevant definitions.

 \begin{definition}[$\Omega^*$, $\mu_A$, $\Omega$, $\Phi^\Lambda$, $\mathcal{C}^{\Lambda}$, $\mathcal{V}^{\Lambda}$, $\Omega^\Lambda$] Let $\Phi = (\mathcal{V}, \mathcal{C})$ be a $k$-CNF formula.
 Let $\Omega^*$ be the set of all assignments $\mathcal{V} \to \{\mathsf{F}, \mathsf{T}\}$.
 Given any subset $A \subseteq \Omega^*$, let $\mu_A$ be the uniform distribution on $A$.
 Let $\Omega$ be the set of satisfying assignments of $\Phi$.
 For any partial assignment $\Lambda$ we denote by $\Phi^\Lambda$ the formula obtained by simplifying $\Phi$ under $\Lambda$, i.e., removing the clauses which are already satisfied by $\Lambda$, and removing false literals from the remaining clauses.
 We denote by $\mathcal{C}^{\Lambda}$ and $\mathcal{V}^{\Lambda}$ the sets of clauses and variables of $\Phi^\Lambda$.
 Moreover, we denote by $\Omega^\Lambda$ the set of satisfying assignments of $\Phi^\Lambda$. \end{definition}